Belgrade keywords: Hormonal, lively, surprising.

 Serbian women are quite tall.
 Average height is 171cm (5’7).
 The majority of women have dark hair, but you find more blondes here than anywhere else in the Balkans.
 They have pretty faces and they take great care of their bodies.
 You will almost never see a fat chick.

 Demographics: Belgrade has a population of 1.7 million.
 Around 90% are ethnic Serbs, with other groups from former Yugoslavia making up most of the rest.

-Gaming Strategy: Ask most guys who visit the city and they will say the same thing: Day game is king.
+Gaming Strategy: Most pick-up guys who have visited the city say the same thing: day game is king.
 The streets are literally teeming with hot girls during daylight.
-At night, it’s harder.
-Girls often go out in mixed groups and most of the late venues with quality women have Russian-style don’t-move-from-table bottle service.
-Serbian girls are pretty approachable, nonetheless and their level of English is really good, too.
-I was quite surprised.
-The best spots for day game is Republic Square and the main pedestrian street, Kneza Mihaila.
+The best spots for day game are Republic Square, Belgrade fortress, and the main pedestrian street, Kneza Mihaila,

-Accommodation: There are many websites for apartment rental in Belgrade.
+Accommodation: Aside from AirBnb, there are many other websites for apartment rental in Belgrade.
 If you’re travelling in the summer, make sure you book a place at least a month or two in advance.
-Stay as near as possible to Republic Square.
+Regardless of the season, stay as near as possible to Republic Square.
 We stayed in Apartment Summer with Basco Apartments.
 I highly recommend it.
 Other sites to check out are Belgrade-Apartment and My-Apartment-Belgrade.

 Getting High: Weed was surprising easy to get your hands on.
 You just have to ask around with young people around the likes of Republic Square.
 Expect to pay $10-20 an 1/8.
 A 5 gram bag will cost around $50.